Prime Number Checker

 What Is a Prime Number?

-A prime number is a whole number greater than 1 that can only be divided evenly by 1 and itself.
-The first few primes are 2, 3, 5, 7, 11, 13, 17, 19, 23, and 29.
-The number 2 is the only even prime number, since every other even number is divisible by 2.
+A prime number is a natural number greater than 1 that has no positive divisors other than 1 and itself.
+The first primes are 2, 3, 5, 7, 11, 13, 17, 19, 23, 29.
+The number 2 is the only even prime.
+Every integer greater than 1 is either prime or can be uniquely expressed as a product of primes (the Fundamental Theorem of Arithmetic).
+Primes are the "building blocks" of all integers.

 Why Primes Matter